 Don't forget to wear green—or drink your greens—this St. Patrick's Day.
 Show your Irish pride with a tasty green shake that will make you feel good while still getting you in the holiday spirit.

 Bread-based desserts are a common Irish staple, and the king of these is bread pudding.
 The gooey, warm dessert is the perfect end to a meal and feels like a decadent treat served with a side of vanilla ice cream.
 Break out of the traditional mold by introducing new flavors to this tried-and-true classic: pumpkin.
 Your guests will love this variation, and you'll be wondering why it can't be St. Patrick's Day every day.

 On the day of green, make sure you are getting in all of your green vegetables.
 It won't be hard to do with this Whole30 green machine veggie casserole.
 Don't worry, the eggs and canned coconut milk give this casserole a decadence that is usually reserved just for dessert, because, on St. Patrick's Day, even your vegetables deserve to feel festive!

 Get our recipe for Whole30 Green Machine Veggie Casserole.

 Crispy Cod Recipe with Sweet Potato Fries

 Take fish and chips fit for a Dublin pub and bring them right to your kitchen.
 There is almost nothing that evokes the feeling of hopping the pond quite like enjoying this British and Irish staple.
-Lighter than the deep-fired version, this baked option is easier to make and perfect for getting into the spirit of the holiday with your whole family.
+Lighter than the deep-fried version, this baked option is easier to make and perfect for getting into the spirit of the holiday with your whole family.

-Get our recipe for Crispy Cod Recipe with Sweet Potato Fries.
+Get our recipe for Crispy Cod Recipe With Sweet Potato Fries.

 Irish Aitall Cocktail